-On occasion, however, a lawyer and a client may disagree about the means to be used to accomplish the client's objectives.
+[2] On occasion, however, a lawyer and a client may disagree about the means to be used to accomplish the client's objectives.
 Clients normally defer to the special knowledge and skill of their lawyer with respect to the means to be used to accomplish their objectives, particularly with respect to technical, legal and tactical matters.
 Conversely, lawyers usually defer to the client regarding such questions as the expense to be incurred and concern for third persons who might be adversely affected.
-Because of the varied nature of the matters about which a lawyer and client might disagree and because the actions in the such disagreements are to be resolved.
-Oth 80 law, however, may be applicable and should be consulted by the lawyer.
+Because of the varied nature of the matters about which a lawyer and client might disagree and because the actions in question may implicate the interests of a tribunal or other persons, this Rule does not prescribe how such disagreements are to be resolved.
+OthtBO law, however, may be applicable and should be consulted by the lawyer.
 The lawyer should also consult with the client and seek a mutually acceptable resolution of the disagreement.
 If such efforts are unavailing and the lawyer has a fundamental disagreement with the client, the lawyer may withdraw from the representation.
 See Rule 1.16(b)(4).
 Conversely, the client may resolve the disagreement by discharging the lawyer.
 See Rule 1.16(a)(3).

-- [3] At the outset of a representation, the client may authorize the lawyer to take specific action on the client's behalf without further consultation.
+[3] At the outset of a representation, the client may authorize the lawyer to take specific action on the client's behalf without further consultation.
 Absent a material change in circumstances and subject to Rule 1.4, a lawyer may rely on such an advance authorization.
-The client may, however, revoke such authority at any time. - [4] In a case in which the client appears to be suffering diminished capacity, the lawyer's duty to abide by the client's decisions is to be guided by reference to Rule 1.14.
+The client may, however, revoke such authority at any time.

+[4] In a case in which the client appears to be suffering diminished capacity, the lawyer's duty to abide by the client's decisions is to be guided by reference to Rule 1.14.